TomSumner28/trc-salesgpt-frontend/README.md

 ## Getting started

 1. Run `npm install` to install dependencies.
+2. Create a `.env` file with your `SUPABASE_KEY` so the app can store forecasts remotely.
-2. Use `npm run dev` to start the development server or `npm run build` to build for production.
+3. Use `npm run dev` to start the development server or `npm run build` to build for production.

 ## Features